 When I say “idea,” I mean a persuasive campaign.
-It’s not enough to identify the ad products that make the most sense for the client to use.
-Why not go all the way and propose the messaging, the creative copy that you think they should use?
+It’s not enough to identify the ad tools that make the most sense for the client to use.
+Why not go all the way and propose the messaging, the creative copy, that you think they should use?
 You know your community.
 You know your audience.
 Write the persuasive message on behalf of the client.

 - Be as proactive as they would be if they worked for the client’s company instead of yours.